Can dudes be Gooped? Gwyneth goes after the guys

 “We don’t show weakness,” Mullen explains.
 “That vulnerability is something that has really been taught out of us.
 What ends up happening is the body says uncle, it gives in.”

 Launching Wednesday, Goopfellas will share stories that encourage men to embrace their shunned vulnerability.
-The talent will interview notable male celebrities, like NFL stars, as well as healthcare leaders and CEOs on topics such as addiction, trauma, nutrition, community, stress, and mental health disorders.
+The talent will interview notable male celebrities, like former NFL football player Keith Mitchell, as well as healthcare leaders and CEOs on topics such as addiction, trauma, nutrition, community, stress, and mental health disorders.
 Interviewees include men and women alike.
 (The hosts’ dream guests include the likes of Robert Downey Jr., Barack Obama, and Michelle Obama.)

 Mullen, a James Beard Award-nominated chef, says he wants to spread the message that “it’s okay for guys to take care of themselves; it’s not unmanly.”
 With that, the audience erupts into applause.
 The woman beside me, donning a diamond-encrusted wedding band, enthusiastically claps.
 “My God,” she mutters, “please.”